A moment in time…

 The size and location of our house (good neighbourhood/bad neighbourhood) didn’t matter.
 The age and condition of the carpet didn’t matter.
 Whether or not my hair was tidy or if Alice had a slightly unwashed smell didn’t matter.
 What mattered was that moment.
 Not the moments leading up to it or the moments to come.
 That very moment.
 Every tick of the second hand stood alone in time.

 Two souls with nothing in common except that we are mammals.
 And yet we comfort each other and amuse each other and play and do almost everything together.
 It’s miraculous what a dog can bring into your life.
-Or a bunny.
-Or a cat or a snake or a parrot or whatever miracle of evolution makes you feel great.
 The fact that you have nothing in common except this moment you are experiencing together.
 I think we humans need to focus on that more.

 I truly am as unimportant as I think I am in the context of my place in the universe, and yet I’m more important than I can imagine right here, right now*1So are you, at this moment.
 Sitting on the stairs with Alice Pancakes, absorbed in a painting.
 Lost in a moment.

 That is what I seek from my life.
 An ongoing series of moments that, taken individually, aren’t significant.
 But strung together they represent a life well lived.
 I wish to be a person who is built from uncountable tiny things and only a few big things.